Fact-checked

 Pathomorphology

-With nonspecific ulcerative colitis develops a pronounced inflammatory process in the mucosa of the colon.
-Progressive destruction of the epithelium and the fusion of inflammatory infiltrates cause the development of mucosal ulcers.
+In nonspecific ulcerative colitis, a pronounced inflammatory process develops in the mucous membrane of the colon.
+Progressive destruction of the epithelium and the fusion of inflammatory infiltrates cause the development of ulcers of the mucous membrane.

-In 70-80% of patients develops a characteristic sign of ulcerative colitis - microabscesses of the crypt of the large intestine.
-In chronic course, intestinal epithelial dysplasia and intestinal wall fibrosis are noted.
+In 70-80% of patients, a characteristic sign of nonspecific ulcerative colitis develops - microabscesses of the colon crypts.
+In chronic cases, dysplasia of the intestinal epithelium and fibrosis of the intestinal wall are observed.

-Most often with ulcerative colitis, distal parts of the colon and rectum are affected, the latter being involved in the pathological process in almost 100% of cases.
-25% of patients develop pancolitis.
+The most common lesions in nonspecific ulcerative colitis are the distal colon and rectum, with the latter being involved in the pathological process in almost 100% of cases.
+Pancolitis develops in 25% of patients.